culquichicon/culquichicon.github.io/README.md

 ## My dungeon

 Thanks for coming out to learn more about my work.
-I am curious to respond arboviral reseach questions under a causal framework.
+I am curious use causal inference tools to respond reseach questions about randomized trials of arboviral diseases.
 Please forward to [my website](https://culquichicon.github.io/) to discover about me.